-The materials we use in Performing Arts classes are an intentional departure from more traditional scholastic models which draw mainly from the Western Classical canon because we believe that this fosters an inclusive environment in which everyone's story is valued, and we want students to know the source stories of the popular forms they gravitate to on their own.
+Drew's Performing Arts courses are an intentional departure from more traditional pedagogical models of study.
+Our classes are labs for experimentation and exploration of individual voice and the collaborative process.
+We aim to foster an inclusive environment in which everyone's story and identity is valued.
+We also give students the opportunity to discover the sources, history, and sociocultural context of the popular forms they gravitate to on their own.

-Theater at Drew is about learning to be seen, heard, understood, and believed.
+Theater and Production courses at Drew are about learning to be seen, heard, understood, and believed.
 Students develop the confidence to tell their own stories and the empathy to appreciate different perspectives.
-Course work is focused on building skills in creativity and collaboration as students explore verbal and non verbal modes of communication.
-They also engage in self evaluation, and reflect on their artistic process through writing and discussion.
+Course work is focused on building skills in creativity and collaboration as students explore verbal and nonverbal modes of communication.
+They also engage in self evaluation and reflect on their artistic process through writing and discussion.